fr006d/ease-finger-pain-keyboard/README.md

 5.You could now ZX with your iPhone/iPad/iPod with the latest version of EFP Keyboard!

 ### Changelog
+**1.1.0** released on Jan 3, 2019
+• Add "Mute" button.
+• The position of game button could be adjusted by changing settings "Horizontal Constraint" and "Vertical Constraint".
+• Game button could be enlarged by changing settings "Button Size" to "Fill".

 **1.0.3** released on Sep 22, 2017
 • Improve several things.